° Pay attention to what you pay attention to.1

 ° Really, it’s a matter of what your attention can land on and fully engage with moment to moment.
 And that is the secret to finding well-being in this life.

-Sam Harris | American neuroscientist & writer | 1967 -
+Sam Harris | American neuroscientist & writer | 1967—

 Please email me with typos, thoughts, comments, or suggestions (or put them here in the comments).
 Please don’t be shy or worry about my feelings.
-Quick, blunt, and maybe interesting or helpful2 is always welcome.
+Quick, blunt, and maybe interesting or helpful is always welcome.

 Rosenthal was a prolific writer.
 I included her advice above a little out of context.
 It’s valuable either way, I think.
 The full context—